-Williams' 1955 hit "Autumn Leaves" was the first instrumental song to reach number one on the Billboard pop charts.
-It remains the best-selling piano record of all time, with over two million sold.
+Williams' 1955 hit "Autumn Leaves" was the only piano instrumental to reach number one on the Billboard pop charts.
+It remains the best-selling piano record of all time, with more than 2 million sold.

 Williams was good friends with Jimmy Carter, with whom he shared a birthday.
 When the two men turned 80, Williams played a 12-hour marathon at the Jimmy Carter Library and Museum in Atlanta, with the former president in attendance.

-Born Louis Wertz in Nebraska, he started playing piano at age three.
-By age nine he was prolific with several instruments and could play anything by ear.
+Born Louis Wertz in Nebraska, he started playing piano at age 3.
+By age 9 he was prolific with several instruments and could play anything by ear.